MME-Benchmarks/Video-MME-v2/README.md

 ---

 ## 🔥 News
-* **`2026.04.07`** 🌟 We now introduce Video-MME-v2, built upon over **3,300 human-hours** annotation.
+* **`2026.04.07`** 🌟 We are very proud to launch Video-MME-v2, built upon over **3,300 human-hours** annotation.
 At this key moment in the evolution of video understanding, we aim to share our thinking on the next generation of evaluation paradigms and to help drive higher-quality technical iteration for video understanding models.

 ## Contents